Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Method

 \tikzstyle{level 1}=[level distance=3cm, sibling distance=4cm] \tikzstyle{level 2}=[level distance=3.5cm, sibling distance=2cm] \tikzstyle{level 3}=[level distance=3.5cm, sibling distance=1cm] \tikzstyle{level 4}=[level distance=3.5cm, sibling distance=0.5cm]

 We shall now utilize the relationship between RDPs and permutations to construct a prior on the latter.
 Before that, we shall simplify our notations a little.
-Note that while what the $(j, k)$th node $A_{j, k}$ is depends on the RDP $\T$, different RDP trees can share common nodes---the $(j,k)$th node in one $\T$ may be the same as the $(j,k')$th node in another.
+Note that while what the $(j, k)$th node $A_{j, k}$ is depends on the RDP $\T$, different RDPs can share common nodes---the $(j,k)$th node in one $\T$ may be the same as the $(j,k')$th node in another.
 (Note that the level of the node must be the same in either RDP.)
-In the following, we will need to specify quantities that only depends on the node regardless of the RDP tree $\T$ it arises from.
-A succinct way for expressing such quantities is to write them as a mapping from $\A$ to $\real$, where $\A$ denotes the finite collection of all sets that {\em could} be nodes in {\em some} RDP, or equivalently, $\A$ is the totality of nodes in all RDPs.
+In the following, we will need to specify quantities that only depend on the node regardless of the RDP tree $\T$ it arises from.
+A succinct way for expressing such quantities is to write them as a mapping from $\A$ to $\real$, where $\A$ denotes the collection of all sets that {\em could} be nodes in {\em some} RDP, or equivalently, $\A$ is the totality of nodes in all RDPs.
 (This is to be distinguished from the collection of nodes in any particular RDP, which is denoted by $\T$.)
+It is worth noting $\A$ is a finite set.

-For example, we may define $\rho_{j,k}$ in a way that its value only depends on what the set $A_{j,k}$ is, regardless of the RDP $\T$ to which it belongs.
+Now we may define $\rho_{j,k}$ in such a way that its value only depends on what the set $A_{j,k}$ is, regardless of the RDP $\T$ to which it belongs.
 In this case we can let $\rho_{j,k} = \rho(A_{j, k})$, where $\rho(\cdot)$ is a mapping form $\A$ to $[0,1]$.
+While a set $A\in \A$ might be the $A_{j,k}$ in one RDP and $A_{j,k'}$ in another, the corresponding $\rho(A)$ value will then be the same under this mapping based specification.
 The mapping-based notation such as $\rho(\cdot)$ allows various parameters to be specified in a node-specific (rather than RDP-specific) manner.
-This is critical as we show later that the space of nodes $\A$ for all canonical RDPs is of a cardinality linear in the size of $\om$, while that of canonical RDPs is exponential in $n$.
+This observation has extremely important computational implications---as we will show later, the space of nodes $\A$ for all canonical RDPs is of a cardinality linear in the size of $\om$, while that of canonical RDPs is exponential in $n$.
 (See Proposition~\ref{lem:complexity.tree} in the Supplementary Materials.)
-Therefore carrying out computation in a node-specific manner is key to achieving linear complexity.
+Therefore it is exactly the ability to carrying out the computation for the posterior in a node-specific manner that allows us to achieve linear complexity in our inference algorithm.
 Moreover, this notation will also help elucidate derivations on the posterior.